 A document-oriented database usually has a tree or forest database model.
 A tree structure means that a root node has one or more leaf nodes.
 A forest structure consists of several trees.
 These data structures help document stores perform a fast search.
 While this makes it difficult to manage complicated systems with numerous connections between elements, it lets developers create document collections by topic or type.

-For instance, if you’re creating a music streaming app, you can use a document-oriented database to create a collection of songs by Rihanna so users can easily and quickly find her tracks.
+For instance, if you’re creating a music streaming app, you can use a document-oriented database to create a collection of songs in a certain genre so users can quickly find specific tracks.

 To be flexible, document-oriented databases neglect ACID guarantees.
 MongoDB and Couchbase are great examples of document-oriented databases.